-In our previous post Cross-selling Analytics: Discovering the Correlation Matrix we made a introduced the Correlation Matrix, exploring its performance and some of its characteristics.
+In our previous post Cross-selling Analytics: Discovering the Correlation Matrix we introduced the Correlation Matrix, exploring its performance and some of its characteristics.
 One of the leading usages of this Matrix applies to cross-selling strategies.
+In this post, we will go through the 5 steps required to boost your cross-selling strategy.

 For the uninitiated, cross-selling is the action or practice of selling an additional product or service to an existing customer